 The Compassionate Friends National Conference is a weekend spent surrounded by other bereaved parents, grandparents and siblings.
 It is a place where hope grows and friendships are made with others who truly understand.
 With inspirational keynote speakers, abundant workshops for everyone’s wants and needs, and a remembrance candle lighting program culminating with the annual Walk to Remember, this time of healing and hope is the gift we give ourselves.
 Join us as together we remember and share the everlasting love we have for our precious children, siblings and grandchildren.

 The 42nd TCF National Conference will be in held in Philadelphia, on July 19-21, 2019 at the Philadelphia 201 Hotel.
-“Hope Rings in Philadelphia” is the theme of next year’s event, which promises more of this year’s great National Conference experience.
+“Hope Rings Out in Philadelphia” is the theme of this year’s event, which promises more of last year’s great National Conference experience.
 We’ll keep you updated with details here, on the national website as well as on our TCF/USA Facebook Page and elsewhere as they become available.
 Plan to come and be a part of this heartwarming experience.

 • Choose to attend from nearly hundred different workshops and sharing sessions, given by professionals and also individuals just like you.